mili-project-manager/mili/docs/en/cli.md

  `--ignore [file]`          | -                    | Folders that do not need to be searched when recursively checking.
  `-d --diff`                | `false`              | Show file difference, like `git diff` `--fold`                   | `false`              | Fold unchanged code, when show file difference.
 Used with `--diff`.

+## Template version

+Template version should be one of:

+* semantic version number: Specific template versions
+* `'latest'`: The latest template version
+* `'default'`: The default files of template or default branch of repository.
+Used for template development.